Senior wins grant to bring potable water to Guatemalan village

-A native of Guatemala, de Leon Miranda plans to distribute inexpensive water filters that can produce as much as five gallons of purified water daily.
-In addition, he will host a series of workshops and social events, partly inspired by his work as a resident advisor at Wheaton, to educate the people about how to use the filters and the importance of potable water.
+A native of Guatemala, de Leon Miranda distributed inexpensive water filters in El Coyol that can produce as much as five gallons of purified water daily.
+In addition, he hosted a series of workshops and social events, partly inspired by his work as a resident advisor at Wheaton, to educate the people about how to use the filters and the importance of potable water.

-The grant for the work comes from Projects for Peace, a program that provides funding for grassroots projects by students at colleges and universities that participate in the Davis United World Colleges program.
-The initiative was launched in 2007 by the late Kathryn Wasserman Davis, a noted philanthropist and the mother of Wheaton Trustee Emerita Diana Davis Spencer ’60, to support peace-promoting summer projects developed by college students.
+The grant for the work comes from Projects for Peace, which provides funding for grassroots projects developed by students at colleges and universities that participate in the Davis United World Colleges program.
+The initiative was launched in 2007 by the late Kathryn Wasserman Davis, a noted philanthropist and the mother of Wheaton Trustee Emerita Diana Davis Spencer ’60, to support peace-promoting summer projects.

 The economics major’s internship experiences influenced the design of his project.
 He said that interning with Community Enterprise Solutions, a nonprofit that promotes sustainable development projects, inspired him to come up with the concept of a “savings group.”
 The group will collect small amounts of money from each family to fund the replacement of water filters each year.

 He credits two classes he took at Wheaton for helping him develop the skills needed for his project: “Enterprising Non-Profits: An Introduction to Social Entrepreneurship” with Associate Professor of Economics Russell Williams and “Economic Development” with Professor of Economics Brenda Wyss.

 “The classes helped me understand the limitations of a project of this kind, and provided me with critical-thinking skills and the framework that I needed to develop the project,” he said.